Introduction to 1953 market-dependent prices Bills

 Final Variation

-The 1953B series was the last of the 1953 $2 bill variations, featuring signatures of Treasury Secretary Robert B. Anderson and Treasurer of the United States Elizabeth Rudel Smith.
+The 1953B series was the last of the 1953 two-dollar bill variations, featuring signatures of Treasury Secretary Robert B. Anderson and Treasurer of the United States Elizabeth Rudel Smith.
 This series is considered slightly scarcer than the previous variations.

 - 1963